We've been set up to fail.

 Anne Fulenwider is the co-founder of a women’s health company incubated by Kairos, where she also serves as an operating partner.
 From 2012-2019, she was the Editor-in-Chief of Marie Claire, where she oversaw all content for the brand in the United States.
 She also appeared as a frequent judge on the Emmy-winning TV show Project Runway and the mentor on Project Runway All Stars.
 Fulenwider launched her journalism career at The Paris Review, spent a decade at Vanity Fair, and has served as a judge of the Pulitzer Prizes.
 In 2017 Fulenwider was named to the New York State Council on Women and Girls by Governor Andrew Cuomo, and is an advisor to the UN Foundation’s Girl Up.
 Fulenwider graduated from Harvard University in 1995.
 She lives in Brooklyn with her husband and two children.

-Ben is the COO and Co-Founder of Rhino, a company that enables consumers to rent deposit free.
+Ben is the Co-Founder of Rhino, a company that enables consumers to rent deposit free.
 Prior to starting Rhino, Ben oversaw acquisitions, development and management for a private multifamily development business.
 Previously, Ben worked at Goldman Sachs raising capital, structuring debt, and repositioning consumer and real estate assets while executing over $10bn of related transactions.
 Ben received his S.B. in Mathematics from the Massachusetts Institute of Technology in 2007 and lives in Los Angeles.

 Ben Lewis is co-founder and CEO of Little Spoon.
 A serial entrepreneur, Ben’s experience lies at the intersection of brands, technology and food.
 He has worked extensively in the organic food industry, honing a well-rounded understanding of consumer facing brands and what it takes to build them.
 Prior to Little Spoon, Ben built a national distribution company that acted as an incubator to up-and-coming food and beverage brands.
 In several years, Ben grew the company to more than $25mm in revenue, building a nimble just-in-time perishable supply chain spanning 8 regions.
 Through this, Ben scaled the operations of dozens of emerging brands to a national footprint and helped to pioneer trends like cold-pressed juice and cold-brew coffee, taking them from obscure, emerging concepts to household buzzwords.
 Ben also co-founded and later sold The Epic Seed, a Greek yogurt brand with a national footprint and a cult-like following.
 Ben attended the Wharton School at University of Pennsylvania.